Anatomy of the lower back

 Note that to use the diaphragm effectively on the lumbar spine, it would help to lift and stabilize the ribs, since the bulk of the diaphragm attaches to the inner surface of the ribs.

-The fibers of the quadratus lumborum that attach from the lower most pair of ribs to the lumbar vertebrae (as well as the hip bone) could be used to help anchor the diaphragm when the diaphragm
+The fibers of the quadratus lumborum that attach from the lower most pair of ribs to the lumbar vertebrae (as well as the hip bone) could be used to help anchor the diaphragm when the diaphragm is active.

 In a breathing technique often called "reverse breathing", you can feel like you are inhaling into your lower back.